 podiatrist’s office and/or visiting the NYCPM campus and speaking

 with students or representatives of the college.

-- interested students should visit the NYCPM campus (125th St. in
+- Interested students should visit the NYCPM campus (125th Street

 obtain a letter of recommendation.

 - Complete a timely and satisfactory formal application.

 - Interview with the Admissions Committee of NY College of

 - Take the MCAT tests no later than April of their junior year